-Guatemala is one of the most diverse countries of the South American continent.
+Guatemala is one of the most diverse countries on the South American continent.

-It shares its borders with other gorgeous Spanish-speaking countries which includes, Mexico, Belize, El Salvador, and Honduras.
+Spanish is the most commonly spoken language in Guatemala, and the country shares its borders with other gorgeous Spanish-speaking countries, including Mexico, Belize, El Salvador, and Honduras.

-The history of this country goes back thousands of years with the Mayan Civilization.
+Guatemala's history goes back thousands of years, all the way to the Mayan Civilization.

-This little paradise is a perfect mix of the old and new worlds coming together.
+This country is a little paradise and a perfect mix of old and new worlds coming together.

-It is the absolute perfect place if you love adventure and being surrounded by picturesque landscape.
+It is the perfect place if you love adventure and being surrounded by picturesque landscapes.

-Here are some of the best things to do and the best places to see when you visit the eclectic country of Guatemala.
+Here are some of the best things to do in Guatemala:

-It is renowned as one of the most gorgeous lakes in the whole world, and it attracts tonnes of people from around the globe.
+It is renowned as one of the most gorgeous lakes in the world, and it attracts tons of people from around the globe.

-Located only a two-hour drive away from the Guatemala City, Lake Atitlán perfectly showcases the natural splendour that Guatemala is known for.
+Located only a two-hour drive from Guatemala City, Lake Atitlán perfectly showcases the natural splendor that Guatemala is known for.

-It is ringed by several small traditional Mayan towns which serve as a gateway to the lake.
+It is ringed by several small traditional Mayan towns that serve as gateways to the lake.

 Lake Atitlán can only be accessed with boats that you can rent from the shores of nearby villages and towns.